RubenNijhuis/Mini-Ray-Tracer/minirt_tips.md

 - https://www.mathsisfun.com/algebra/vectors-dot-product.html
 - https://www.mathsisfun.com/algebra/vectors-cross-product.html

-As for the vectors, do yourself a favor, and use [vector extentions](https://gcc.gnu.org/onlinedocs/gcc/Vector-Extensions.html). this will save A LOT of time.
+As for the vectors, do yourself a favor, and use [vector extentions](https://gcc.gnu.org/onlinedocs/gcc/Vector-Extensions.html).
+This will save A LOT of time.

 Also: *don't forget to normalize your vectors* (ray direction, normals, orientation, etc.).
 Forgetting this can cause a lot of weird bugs, and miniRT is a headache to debug.

-## phere interesection:
+## sphere interesection:
-We didn't bother doing it with the quadratic formula, rather we did an geometric approach, at the time it was less overwhelming, even though you have to use it later on. here the code with explanations: https://www.khanacademy.org/computer-programming/c/5311392656179200
+We didn't bother doing it with the quadratic formula, rather we did an geometric approach, at the time it was less overwhelming, even though you have to use it later on.
+Here the code with explanations: https://www.khanacademy.org/computer-programming/c/5311392656179200